 Copyright © Nucleus Medical Media, Inc.

-There is no cure for any form.
+There is no cure for any form of this disease.
 The main goal is to treat an underlying condition.
-Treatment to decrease or control symptoms and complications has been only modestly successful.
+Treatment to decrease or control symptoms and complications has been only slightly successful.
 Talk with your doctor about the best plan for you.
 Treatment options include:

 is the use of a series of drugs.
 It may be given by pill, injection, or via a catheter.
-In this case, it is used to help improve symptoms and slow the progression of the disease.
+In this case, it is used to help improve symptoms and slow the progression of the disease by interrupting the growth of the abnormal cells that produce amyloid protein.
 It is used in:

 Primary amyloidosisSecondary amyloidosis—an aggressive treatment of the underlying inflammatory process or diseaseHereditary amyloidodis